org-justinjtownsend/optionsAnalytics/README.md

 Returning these changes as a push, then I'll kill this container and see if the cache option is still working. :-)

 Now what are they in cache?

+Initial pull doesn't respect previous cache setting, but the subsequent push did.
+Makes me think the cache is torn down at the end of the container session?